 As enshrined by the civil rights movement, no group should be treated with hostility and contempt.

-Asian American women encounter biases more than twice as compared to men.
-Such biases are apparent in incidents of harassment, current conditions in the workplace, and system of work assignments.
+Asian American women face biases more than twice as compared to men.
+Such biases are apparent in incidents of harassment, current conditions in the workplace, and the system of work assignments.

 The most frequent type of workplace discrimination cited by survey respondents are the following:

 Most of these incidents relate to decisions on employment promotion and unequal pay to employees.
 Other types include favoritism, sexual orientation, and language, but the federal laws don’t cover them.

 1. Asians who do not speak up either do not care about or lack knowledge of, an issue.
 This is a wrong idea that other people who belong to other racial groups usually think about Asians.

 Actually, in Asian culture, talking excessively is viewed as a sign of weakness.
 Thus, someone who is the talkative or silent type does not measure if they are capable or not to perform the job.

 2. Asians are quiet, passive, and anti-social.
 This means that other races view them as less creative or unwilling to take chances or challenges.
 Other races talk as if these are not present among them.

 3. Asians are amiable yet hardworking and technically skilled.
 Again, this is like saying these characteristics do not exist in other races.

 To break these cultural biases, it is significant to understand the Asian culture and way of life.
 This is to get rid of any cultural insensitive practices among employers and the management of companies.
 Hence, it’s important to exert effort in removing racism in the workplace.